- A. Definition

 e.
 No section between any two Checkpoints may be attempted more than once.

 f.
-Vehicles may be manhandled across the terrain by any means devised by the crew’s ingenuity, except that no outside assistance is permitted whether it is in verbal, mechanical, human or animal form, except that given by another Competitor or Official with Clerk of the Course’s permission.
+Vehicles may be manhandled across the terrain by any means devised by the crew’s ingenuity, except that no outside assistance is permitted whether it is in verbal, mechanical, human, or animal form, except that given by another Competitor or Official with Clerk of the Course’s permission.

 g.
 Competitors must have particular regard for the welfare of the ecological environment in which the event takes place.

 h.
-The event stops at 17:30hrs, but in the interests of safety, the Clerk of the Course may instruct a Checkpoint Officer to hold an Entrant who is intending to commence a section which could not possibly be completed before the end of the Charge.
+The event stops at 17:30 hrs, but in the interests of safety, the Clerk of the Course may instruct a Checkpoint Officer to hold an Entrant who is intending to commence a section which could not possibly be completed before the end of the Charge.
 This decision will be made individually for each case by the Clerk of the Course, and his decision will be final.

 i.
 There will be a Compulsory Gauntlet, which must be completed by all entrants.
 Co-ordinates given at Drivers’ Briefing will specify the Checkpoints which comprise the Gauntlet.
 At each of the Gauntlet Checkpoints, entrants will be required to pass through a “gate” where Officials will sign the Route Card and record the time.
 Entrants may traverse the Gauntlet by whichever route they choose but must complete the Gauntlet before proceeding to any other Checkpoint.
 The Gauntlet Checkpoints may be visited in any order.
 All competitors MUST attempt this section to be classified in the results.
 Failure to complete the gauntlet before proceeding on to the next Checkpoint will result in the exclusion of the Gauntlet Checkpoints from the results.
-The Organisers may provide assistance for vehicles in difficulty within the Gauntlet, but the decision on any aspect of assistance provided will rest entirely with the Clerk of the Course and will be final.
+The Organisers may aid with vehicles in difficulty within the Gauntlet, but the decision on any aspect of assistance provided will rest entirely with the Clerk of the Course and will be final.

 j.
 Any objections to the results must be brought to the attention of the Clerk of the Course in writing within five (5) calendar days of initial prize giving.

-3. Penalties
+7. Penalties

 a.
 There will be Rangers (judges of fact) throughout the course and any entrant adjudged to have contravened the rules or the spirit of the event may be penalised or disqualified at the discretion of the Clerk of the Course.